What is Coaching?

 * Lose weight

 * Can speak in public easily

-One to one NLP Coaching £80 per session or £180 for a block of three sessions.
+One to one NLP Coaching £80 per session or £200 for a block of three sessions, when paid in advance.

 One hour session but initial session may be a little longer